garbados/the-emerald-green/doc/player_guide.md

 You'll need two or more people to play the game:

 - Arbiter: The game-runner, who plays all the NPCs and mediates both the narrative and the rules.
 Sometimes also called a GM or DM.
+The Arbiter has secret knowledge of the world that, by withholding it from the players, makes possible the *discovery* of a narrative.
 - Players: People playing characters, so-called *player-characters*.
 Each player will need their own 78-card Tarot deck.

 ### Anatomy of a Character